 Access to Markets

-Annual events and activities (including computer-based information tools), designed to facilitate access to markets for European audiovisual professionals and promote European films, TV programmes and video games.
+Annual events and activities designed to facilitate access to markets for European audiovisual professionals and promote European audiovisual works including short films, video games, television series and cross media projects.

-Proposed projects must fit into one of three categories:
+Proposed projects must fit into at least one of the following two categories:

 Applicants must be: